Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] DailyReport → ticket dikerjakan → its not yet showing the same output like the others role supports, expecially for the "close tickets".
 - [x] Admin escalated tickets also we need to fix it and create idea how to display it on the reports, remember the close tickets in here only for supports role and not yet implements as admin.
 - [ ] Admin Dashboard, in UI chart fix the width between Ticket Trends, and SLA Category.
+- [x] Login Button loading bugs.
+- [ ] Bugs in sidebar size, its diff when username has long text the other way around.

 ## Unfinished Features